WebAssembly/js-promise-integration/proposals/js-promise-integration/Overview.md

     .then(txt => parseFloat(txt));
 ```

-In order to prepare our code for asynchrony, we wrap the `compute_delta` function using `WebAssembly.suspending` function.
+In order to prepare our code for asynchrony, we wrap the `compute_delta` function using the `WebAssembly.Suspending` constructor.
 The complete import object looks like:

 ```js
 var init_state = () => 2.71;